tweag/python-monorepo-example/content/blog/2023-02-02-jupyenv-0-1-0/index.md

 title: announcing jupyenv 0.1.0
 author: Daniel Baker
 tags: [jupyenv, jupyter, nix]
-description: "jupiterWith gets a new name and updates."
+description: "jupyterWith gets a new name and updates."
 ---

 In November 2022, we released an API update to jupyterWith.